SY-Xuan/DSCL/README.md

 # DSCL
-AAAI-24 Decoupled Contrastive Learning for Long-Tailed Recognition
+AAAI-24 Decoupled Contrastive Learning for Long-Tailed Recognition.
+Codes will be released soon.